zukisoft/servicelib/servicelib/readme.txt

 by checking the IsDefaulted property of the parameter variable.
 This will be set to false once the value has been loaded from the registry at least once

+// todo: can now be overriden in derived service to not use the registry

 -------------------------------
 SERVICE TEST HARNESS (EXTERNAL)
 -------------------------------